Markustho/DAT255-group12/README.md

 ==============================

 A practical application of machine learning and deep learning on tabular dataset from EDP.
 Wind turbine data by was retrieved from their webpage https://www.edp.com/en/innovation/open-data/data.
 In this project the prediction models had a goal to guess on the bearing temperature of the generator.
 Different approaches are explored in the repositiory with variations of models, validation sets, training, and feature engineering.
+The project uses reseach paper by Bindingsbø, Singh, Kaprate, Øvsthus

 The slides accompanying the project can be found [here](https://docs.google.com/presentation/d/e/2PACX-1vSFtTsAzrGwXETVMaQlbelOe8VNptf3GTVGABAKh6koSu2Wcu74QdYOkh7-W6blsB5xUwNljDwA4I0C/pub?start=false&loop=false&delayms=3000).